Extract from the Ethical Framework

 6. We are committing ourselves to being openly accountable and willing to explain how we have implemented any of these obligations to people with a valid interest in our work.

 This section seems much more detailed about what is expected of practitioners than the Commitments section.
 Why is this?

 How can I make best use of this section to improve my practice?

 What should I do if I can see a better way of meeting my clients’ needs and being ethical than what is suggested here?

 Good Practice in Action resources

-Resources to help you implement the Ethical Framework in your practice, including commonly asked questions, fact sheets, legal resources, research overviews and other supplementary guidance.
+Supplementary resources, based on current research and evidence, to help you implement the Ethical Framework in your practice.
+Include commonly asked questions, fact sheets, legal resources and research overviews.

 Good practice across the counselling professions